bwillis/versioncake/README.md

 ## Development Work

-1. Set the initial version list to a configuration parameter when registerting the detail in lookup_context.rb
-2. Detect if there is an API_VERSION header and set the lookup context versions to that value
+1. Detect if there is an API_VERSION header and set the lookup context versions to that value

 # License